 This is a very profound, very effective type of thing, because what it demonstrates is that you’re capable of giving that.
 You give it to yourself.
 You don’t need, “Oh, others should pay attention to me,” this type of thing.
 This, I think, is a very practical application of this “feeding the demon” practice that Tsultrim Allione developed and teaches.
 We may have many demons that we have to feed, not just one.
 Do one at a time.

-The fourth action of use that we can use is making offerings to Dharma protectors.
-This is also to bring us more suffering and destroy our self-cherishing.
+The fourth action of use that we can use is requesting the enlightening influence of the Dharma protectors.
+This is requesting their influence to bring us more suffering and destroy our self-cherishing.
 Of course, as we were saying with tonglen practice, it’s just to provide circumstances for our own karma to ripen.

 There are two ways in which Dharma protectors can help us: one which is a very dangerous way.
 An unreliable Dharma protector is one that provides circumstances for our positive potentials to ripen quickly.
 There are some Dharma protectors that are very unreliable.
 You rely on them, and you get a lot of money, and things go very well, very quickly.
 But what happens as a result is that the positive karmic potentials are burned off and then you crash terribly, because you’re left just with the negative ones.
 This is an unreliable type of Dharma protector.

 The reliable ones are the ones that bring the circumstances for your negative karma to ripen first.
 They ripen in usually a very trivial, annoying but trivial type of thing, and then the obstacles, the bigger obstacles that could have happened during the journey or whatever it is that you’re undertaking, are finished – burn them off quickly like this and then you’re left with just all your positive potentials that allow for whatever you’re doing to go well.